nsoumya520-cloud/NYC-Traffic-Collision-Analysis-SQL-Power-BI-GitHub-/README.md

 🧠 DAX (Data Analysis Expressions) – Applied for calculated measures and dynamic visual elements.

-📁 File Format – .pbix for Power BI files, .sql for SQL queries.
+📁 File Format –.pbix for Power BI files,.sql for SQL queries.

 4) Data Source:
-Source: NYC Open Data – The dataset contains detailed records of motor vehicle collisions across New York City,with information on accident location,severity, contributing factors,vehicle types,and time of day.
+Source:NYC Open Data – The dataset contains detailed records of motor vehicle collisions across New York City,with information on accident location,severity, contributing factors,vehicle types,and time of day.

-5) Features / Highlights
+5) Features/Highlights:
 Business Problem:
 Traffic collisions in New York City are a significant public safety issue.With over a million accidents reported,it's difficult for policymakers and analysts to quickly assess the key risk areas and factors contributing to these incidents.Access to timely,actionable insights is crucial for reducing accidents and saving lives.